-Cockroaches love to munch on cheese, beer, leather, baked goods, book bindings, glue, hair, dried skin flakes, decaying organic matter, dead animals, soiled clothing, fermented foods and even other roaches.
+American cockroaches love to munch on cheese, beer, leather, baked goods, book bindings, glue, hair, dried skin flakes, decaying organic matter, dead animals, soiled clothing, fermented foods and even other roaches.

 Identifying an American Cockroach

-Measuring up to two inches in length, adult American cockroaches are reddish-brown or mahogany colored, while immature cockroaches resemble adults, but are wingless and gray-brown in color.
+Measuring up to two inches in length, adult American cockroaches are reddish-brown or mahogany-colored, while immature cockroaches resemble adults, but are wingless and gray-brown in color.
 Though American cockroaches have wings, they rarely fly unless temperatures exceed 85 degrees.